jetbrains-academy/sql-course/Lesson3/task2/task.md

 WHERE id=1
 ```

-The query above scans over the `Planet` table and find the rows where the value of `id` column
+The query above scans over the `Planet` table and finds the rows where the value of `id` column
 is 1.
 The `WHERE` clause consists of a logical expression which returns a boolean value.
-The expressions may be very complex and use many sophisticated SQL constructs, but very often
+The expressions may be very complex and may use many sophisticated SQL constructs, but very often
-it is just a combination of arithmetical and logical operators which operate with the column values.
+it is just a combination of mathematical and logical operators which operate with the column values.

 Let's look at more complex example:
 ```sql